Military service members can access home loans with no down payment.

-VA loans are guaranteed by the US Department of Veterans Affairs (VA) to help eligible veterans buy a home, thanks to the GI Bill.
-With lower interest rates, no down payment, and just a little red tape, a VA home loan makes it easy to purchase or update a property.
-It’s ideal for veterans who are first time home buyers or need extra support to get a home loan.
+With lower interest rates, no down payment and a little red tape, VA home loans help veterans afford to purchase or update a home.
+It’s ideal for first-time home buyers or need extra support to get a home loan.

 How does a VA loan work?

 Veterans Affairs (VA) provides eligible US military service members, veterans and surviving spouses with a range of programs to help borrowers purchase, build or repair a home for their personal occupancy.
 Loans are typically up to $424,100.

 VA guarantees 25% of the mortgage, which allows the lender to offer you more favorable finance terms, such as a competitive interest rate, comparable closing costs and the ability to refinance the funding fee.
 The loan itself is provided by qualified lenders, such as banks and mortgage companies, and you still have to meet credit/income requirements to qualify.

 - 0% down.
 VA loans are one of the few left on the market that offer 0% down home loans.

 - Low interest rates.
 Because VA loans are government backed, lenders assume less of a risk.